haphamdev/klg/README.md

 This tool depends on `lnav` and `kubectl`.
 Please make sure that you installed [lnav](https://lnav.org/) and your `kubectl` works.

 # IT WORKS FOR NOW
-You can try it by running the file `./klg.sh`
+You can try it by running the file `./klg.sh`.
+Notice: Still not using `lnav` to show the logs yet.
+Coming soon.
+But you can fuzzy search the namespace/pod/container now.

 Usage:
 ```
 ./klg.sh [options]